GoogleCloudPlatform/compute-image-tools/cli_tools/gce_vm_image_export/README.md

 + `-labels=[KEY=VALUE,...]` labels: List of label KEY=VALUE pairs to add.
 Keys must start with a lowercase character and contain only hyphens (-), underscores (_), lowercase characters, and numbers.
 Values must contain only hyphens (-), underscores (_), lowercase characters, and numbers.
++ `-buffer_disk_type=DISK_TYPE` Buffer disk type to use for exporting.
+By default it's pd-ssd.
+  Using pd-standard instead when it's lack of SSD quota.

 ### Usage